 - Relevance of topics and practical examples to the context of your own professional practice

-- Guided independent study, directed research and reading as well as tutor-marked assignments, including a portfolio of evidence, to reinforce learning
+- Guided independent study, directed research and reading as well as tutor-marked assignments, including a journalist e-portfolio and final report, to reinforce learning

 The course can be taken alongside your degree or professional qualification studies elsewhere or as part of your informal career development programme.